• Skip to primary navigation

 • If your dough is still too wet and sticky when rolling it out, add a bit more flour until the dough can be rolled out easily.

-• How to serve: Serve as a bread accompaniment alongside main dishes like thick and hearty vegetarian chili, roasted squash salad, and creamy mustard dill sauce with baked salmon.
+• How to serve: Serve naan as a bread accompaniment alongside your favorite Indian dish, or pair it with vegetarian chili, roasted squash salad, or baked salmon.

 • If your kitchen is warmer, your dough may rise faster.
 Similarly, if your kitchen is cool, it may take a bit longer for the dough to rise.